-Test For Diabetes If You Are Overweight Or Over 45
+Test For Diabetes If You Are Overweight, Have High Blood Pressure, or are Over 45

-Type 2 diabetes affects almost 12 million American women.
+Type 2 diabetes affects over 15 million American women.
 Diabetes is a condition where glucose stays in the blood instead of being taken up into cells and utilized as energy.
 Most people do not have any symptoms initially, but if left untreated, high levels of blood sugar can cause damage to the heart, kidneys, eyes, and nerves.

-If you are over the age of 45 you should be tested for type 2 diabetes at least every 3 years; more often if you are overweight.
+If you are over the age of 45 you should be tested for type 2 diabetes at least every 3 years; especially if you are overweight or obese.
 Younger women with a family history of diabetes or with other risk factors such as high blood pressure or cholesterol; or excess weight, should begin testing at a younger age.

 Love Your Heart And Go Red For Women

 Heart disease is the leading cause of death of women in the United States.
 Signs of heart disease, particularly a heart attack, are not always as clear cut as movies may lead you to believe.

 Some women feel an uncomfortable pressure, pain, squeezing, or fullness in the center of their chest that may persist for several minutes or go away and come back.
 Others may feel pain in their back, neck, jaw, stomach, or one or both arms.
 Research shows as many as half of all heart attacks may be silent or barely noticeable, and include nonspecific symptoms such as tiredness, nausea, or shortness of breath.

 The best way to learn about your risk for heart disease is to schedule an appointment with your doctor or healthcare provider.
 Risk is calculated on blood pressure readings, cholesterol tests, presence of diabetes, weight and level of activity.
 The risk of heart disease is also higher in people who smoke or who have family members with the condition.